 A few minutes after crossing back in and out of Gibraltar, we took a relatively cheap (2.15 euros) 30min bus ride from La Linea de Concepcion (Spain’s border town by Gibraltar) to the Spanish port town of Algeciras.

 There’s really nothing much to see here.
 But the whole point of this place is to take the ferry crossing into Morocco.
-So get your ass out of there unless you have some unique fascination with port towns.

 Once you’re on the ship, you’re responsible for getting your Moroccan entry stamp at the information desk on the 3rd floor.
 They’ll give you forms to fill, and then you wait in line to get it stamped.
 Simple as that.